autb/BenAzureDB-demo/README.md

  - "REST Client" extension by Huachao Mao (good to test http endpoints in VSCODE as a bit in POSTMAN) :
     - [Market place](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
     - [Github vscode-restclient] https://github.com/Huachao/vscode-restclient

+ ## Note 03: the syntax of the json in the local.settings.local was important:
+ - to check it, see the file: **exampleof__local.settings.json**